Zzackllack/Websites/README.md

 - **index.html:** The main HTML file for the web project.
 - **Overview:** A side that provides a full overview of all my links.
 - **Chillicord Minecraft Server** A website that presents my own minecraft server
+- **Website-scanner** a Python tool to scan a webpage for types of media files

 ## Technologies Used
 - HTML